OSGConnect/OUTDATED-tutorial-fsurf/README.md

 the argument `myuser` is your username and `mypassword` is your password for your fsurf account on OSG Connect.

-###  Check Options
+###  Fsurf Arguments

-To check the initial set up of `fsurf` is working fine, invoke the help argument.
+To check `fsurf` setup and the available options, type

       $ fsurf --help

-If you see the following message, the setup of `fsurf` is fine.
+would print the following message.

       usage: fsurf [-h] [--version] [--submit] [--list] [--status] [--remove] [--output] [--log] [--id WORKFLOW_ID] [--subject SUBJECT]